• You can reach us through

 table view before

 However, there are no methods to customize (change color/set image) the edit mode circle.
-Let’s say if you want to change the color from Blue to Orange, this is what you should be doing.
+Let’s say you want to change the color from Blue to Orange, this is what you should be doing.

 - (void)layoutSubviews